-In the US (where this fact sheet will mainly focus), about one in four people living with HIV (HIV+) is a woman.
-However, African-American women and Latinas make up nearly 80 percent of these women, even though they account for less than 30 percent of the US female population.
-(For more information, view our fact sheet, Women and HIV.)
+In the US (where this fact sheet will mainly focus), almost one in five new HIV diagnoses in 2018 were in women.
+Most of these women are African-American or Latina, even though Black and Brown women account for less than a third of the US female population (for more information, see our fact sheet on Women and HIV.)

-Though not often talked about, in part due to their small numbers in the population overall, American Indian/Alaskan Native communities experience the third-highest HIV rate of any racial group in the US.
-And while Asian/Pacific Islander communities may not be as heavily impacted by HIV, cultural factors may leave women in these communities vulnerable to becoming HIV+, or make it harder for them to connect to HIV care.
+Though not often talked about, US indigenous (American Indian/Alaskan Native) communities experience high rates of HIV.
+And while Asian/Pacific Islander communities may not be as heavily impacted by HIV, cultural factors may leave women in these communities vulnerable to acquiring HIV - or make it harder for them to connect to HIV care.
 For more information on these factors, see our fact sheet on HIV among US women of different races or ethnicities.

-While the number of women being diagnosed with HIV each year in the US overall has gone down by 40 percent in the last decade or so, that number is still high among women of color.
+While the number of women being diagnosed with HIV each year in the US overall has declined since 2010, and has also dropped among Black and Latina women the numbers are still highest among women of color.
 Differences in HIV rates by race get talked about a lot in the HIV community.
-HIV is not the only health condition that affects different races differently due to social factors – as we've seen with diabetes and heart disease among communities of color – as opposed to inheritance (passing a health condition down through a family over generations through genes).
-However, the root of why these differences exist is often misrepresented (and steeped in bias and myths), rarely well explained, and even less often addressed.
+HIV is not the only health condition that affects different races unequally due to social factors, as these differences have also been seen with diabetes and heart disease among communities of color.
+However, the root of why these differences exist is often misrepresented, frequently steeped in bias and myths, rarely well explained, and even less often addressed.